bahmutov/cypress-examples/docs/commands/assertions.md

 ## Comparing arrays

 Whenever you assert arrays and other objects, you probably mean to assert the values inside, and not the references.
+Thus you need to use the `deep.equal` assertion.

 <!-- fiddle Array assertions -->